asterion-digital/asterion-as-code/infra-rpi/README.md

 ### Create stack and retrieve kubeconfig

 Once we have our local pulumi configuration set we can bring up the infrastructure stack.
-Currently, this stack includes the deploymemt of [[https://k3s.io/k3s][k3s]] on an existing RPI.
+Currently, this stack includes the deploymemt of [K3S](https://k3s.io/k3s) on an existing RPI.

 ```
 pulumi up --yes
 ```

-With our stack now running, lets retrieve the [[https://rancher.com/docs/rke/latest/en/kubeconfig/][k3s kubeconfig]] file and set this up in our local ~infra~ directory so that we can interact with the infrastructure later on to deploy applications.
+With our stack now running, lets retrieve the [k3s kubeconfig](https://rancher.com/docs/rke/latest/en/kubeconfig/) file and set this up in our local `infra-rpi` directory so that we can interact with the infrastructure later on to deploy applications.

 ```
 # Ensure kube file exists